-It is a misconception that watercolor is too elusive or transparent a medium for the bold and detailed surface quality that super realist paintings require.
-This online watercolor painting class will introduce the participants to techniques specific to creating hyperreal or photo-realist paintings in watercolor.
+This watercolor painting class shatters the misconception that the watercolor medium is too elusive or transparent for the bold and detailed surface quality of super realist painting.
+Students will learn the techniques to create hyperreal or photo-realist paintings in watercolor.

 What You’ll Learn

 - Watercolor painting tips for using and creating reference photos as sources for artwork

 - Artists new to watercolor painting and seeking an introduction to the use of watercolor for realist work

 - Experienced watercolor painters who want to explore and experience production of hyperrealistic paintings

 - The best you can find; 100% rag at least 140 lb weight (300 if possible)